OlivierNicole/ocaml-graph500/README.md

 As of now, only the kernels no. 1 and 2 are implemented.
 They are in the form of libraries in `lib/`, for ease of use in OCaml code.

+**Note:** I realized that kernel 2 (`lib/kernel2Par.ml`) does not respect the specifications of the Graph500 benchmark, as the spanning tree that it outputs has no guarantee to be a BFS tree.

 There is a number of test executables:
 - `test/kernel1Seq.exe` generates a list of edges and runs kernel 1 on it, using only one OCaml domain (outdated).